Newsletter Subscribe

 Asparagus, Garlic cloves, Salt, Red pepper flakes, and Pepper.

 Fresh asparagus is necessary.
-It is advisable to use the asparagus within two to three days of purchasing it from the market to ensure that is has a crisp taste.
-For this recipe, we’ve used fresh garlic cloves that were finely grated.
+It is advisable to use asparagus within 2 to 3 days of purchase to ensure it retains its crisp texture—freshly grated garlic cloves add a savory note.
 Salt and Pepper were used as light seasoning.
-Red pepper flakes are non-essential and add a hint of colour to the dish.
+Red pepper flakes are non-essential and add a hint of color to the dish.

-To prepare the grilled asparagus, it is essential to select fresh, bright green spears.
-Trim the woody parts of the asparagus and toss it into a bit of butter, on a grill pan set at medium-low temperature along with salt and pepper.
+To grill asparagus, select fresh, bright green spears.
+Trim the woody parts of the asparagus and toss them into a bit of butter in a grill pan set at medium-low, along with salt and pepper.
 Finely grate the garlic cloves.

-Once the grilled asparagus has a light caramelization, add the finely grated garlic, sauté the minced garlic until it it is lightly browned.
-Cook on medium low heat for two minutes.
+Once the asparagus has begun to caramelize, add the finely grated garlic and sauté until lightly browned.
+Cook on medium-low heat for two minutes.

 Lightly garnish the grilled asparagus with red pepper flakes for a subtle pop of heat.
-Add the caramelized garlic on top of the asparagus and serve.
+Add the caramelized garlic to the asparagus and serve.
 And that’s it!
 It is simple and easy to prepare.
-It offers a ton of flavour and makes a perfect accompaniment to your main meals.
+It offers a ton of flavor and makes a perfect accompaniment to your main meals.

 Store the grilled asparagus in an airtight container for three to five days in the fridge.
 To reheat, gently warm it in the oven or in the skillet.
 You can also enjoy this dish in salads or in wraps.
 Avoid using the microwave as it will make the asparagus soggy.